 When we decided to work remotely and travel full-time, we weighed out our options for accommodation.
 There was, of course, the obvious solution of staying in hotels or AirBNBs (which is what we usually do).
 But when we started to price it out and realised exactly how much we would be spending in a week, and then in a month, on accommodation alone, we thought that there must be another option.
 And there is – house sitting.

-That’s when we thought about housesitting.
-We had seen it advertised before, so we looked into it and dove in, purchasing a year long membership with Trusted Housesitters.
+We had seen house sitting advertised before, so we looked into it and dove in, purchasing a year-long membership with Trusted Housesitters.
 And now here we are, three months later, and we’ve completed four sits and have another seven lined up!

 Well, we’ve shared every tip that we could think of below to help you decide if it’s something you want to try!

 When somebody goes away on holiday, they usually leave an empty house behind (barring any entertaining ‘Home Alone’ situations).
 For peace of mind, some people look to have a house sitter stay to keep an eye on things and make sure nothing goes wrong while they’re away.
 Most of the time, these people will also have pets that will need taking care of as well.
 So, to put it simply, a house sitters job is to care for someone’s home and pets while they’re away.

 “Pets are the reason for 80% of house sitting arrangements, and for many people, the cost of pet care during holidays is more than the cost of the vacation itself.” – Wikipedia